vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 Notional maintains on-chain liquidity pools that serve as a ready counter-party for borrowers and lenders at all time.
 The exchange rate between USDC and fUSDC at the specific maturity represents the fixed interest rate that users receive on Notional.
 In other words, the interest rate for lending and borrowing on Notional V2 is defined by the fCash Markets.

-Liquidity providers play a crucial role in contributing cTokens and fCash to liquidity pools.
-The LP mints a pair of fCash tokens (these cancel out at maturity), and they deposit cToken and +fCash into the pool.
-In return for their contribution, these providers are entitled to earn fees every time a borrower or lender trades between cTokens and fCash within the pool.
+Liquidity providers are essential to the functioning of liquidity pools as they contribute cTokens and fCash.
+By depositing cToken and +fCash into the pool, the LP mints a pair of fCash tokens that cancel out at maturity.
+In exchange for their contribution, these providers are entitled to earn fees every time a borrower or lender trades between cTokens and fCash within the pool.

 Liquidity providers are important for stabilizing interest rates and they bear the risk of impermanent loss depending on the demand for lending and borrowing.
 Every borrow/lend action will incur some slippage in the interest rate, with the magnitude determined by the size of the loan compared to the overall liquidity in the pool.
 It is therefore essential that liquidity providers are adequately incentivized to ensure that the fixed-rate borrowing and lending market is stable.